iaifi/iaifi.github.io/people.md

 {% endfor %}

-We are currently accepting applications from researchers in both academia and industry to become IAIFI Affiliates.
+We are currently accepting applications from senior researchers in both academia and industry to become IAIFI Affiliates.
 If this interests you, see our [IAIFI Affiliates Application Form](/affiliates.html).

+If you are a junior researcher interested in becoming involved in IAIFI, see our [Junior Researcher Interest Form](/junior-interest.html).

 {% for category in site.data.categories.categories  %}